Institute Courses and Descriptions

 Course 4: Cost-Benefit Analysis and Cost-Effectiveness Analysis

-Faculty: Dr. Clive Belfield, Queens College, City University of New York & Teachers College, Columbia University & Dr. Hank Levin, Teachers College, Columbia University
+Faculty: Professor Clive Belfield, Queens College, City University of New York & Teachers College, Columbia University

 Description: The course is an overview of cost-benefit analysis and cost-effectiveness analysis applied to education.
 Tools and techniques will be presented and students will have opportunity to apply the procedures using actual case studies.
 Content includes: identification and measurement of costs and benefits; consideration of intangible costs and benefits; calculation of net program benefits; examination of the benefits-to-costs ratio; conducting a sensitivity analysis on assumptions; and understanding and handling risk factors.
 Advances in shadow pricing and benefit transfer will be considered.